The Ultimate Guide to Coral Bay, Western Australia

 Coral Bay Supermarket: Being a small town, Coral Bay has one small supermarket where you will find mostly everything you need.
 However, you should expect to pay a higher price so try taking pre-planned meals!

 Coral Resort Bakery: This is our favorite place to eat in all of Coral Bay.
 With delicious cakes, and classic Aussie meat pies it is great at any time of the day.
 We would often pop in to get some breakfast… or morning coffee or lunch or an afternoon snack.
-Basically, we just love the bakery in Coral Bay!
+Basically, we just love the bakery in Coral Bay and eat here almost every day!

 Bill’s Bar: If you are looking for a pub feed or a place to watch some sport, Bill’s Bar is a great place for food and beer.
 It is best enjoyed from lunchtime until after dinner.